secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Introduction/Network Traffic Analysis.md

 ---

-## BPF Syntax
+### BPF Syntax
-- Many of the tools mentioned above have their syntax and commands to utilize, but one that is shared among them is [Berkeley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) syntax.
-This syntax is the primary method we will use.
-In essence, BPF is a technology that enables a raw interface to read and write from the Data-Link layer.
-With all this in mind, we care for BPF because of the filtering and decoding abilities it provides us.
-We will be utilizing BPF syntax through the module, so a basic understanding of how a BPF filter is set up can be helpful.
-For more information on BPF syntax, check out this [reference](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters).
+- **Berkeley Packet Filter (BPF) Syntax**: A shared syntax among many tools for filtering and decoding network traffic.
+- **Functionality**: Provides a raw interface to read and write data from the Data-Link layer.
+- **Importance**: Key for filtering and decoding network packets effectively.
+- **Usage**: Understanding BPF syntax helps in setting up effective filters within modules.
+- **Resources**: Refer to the [Wikipedia article on BPF](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) or [IBM's BPF guide](https://www.ibm.com/docs/en/qsip/7.4?topic=queries-berkeley-packet-filters) for more information.

-## Performing Network Traffic Analysis
+### Performing Network Traffic Analysis
-- Performing analysis can be as simple as watching live traffic roll by in our console or as complex as capturing data with a tap, sending it back to a SIEM for ingestion, and analyzing the pcap data for signatures and alerts related to common tactics and techniques./
+- **Analysis Methods**: Can range from live traffic monitoring in the console to capturing data with taps for SIEM ingestion and pcap analysis for tactics and techniques.
-- At a minimum, to listen passively, we need to be connected to the network segment we wish to listen on.
-This is especially true in a switched environment where VLANS and switch ports will not forward traffic outside their broadcast domain.
-With that in mind, if we wish to capture traffic from a specific VLAN, our capture device should be connected to that same network.
-Devices like network taps, switch or router configurations like span ports, and port mirroring can allow us to get a copy of all traffic traversing a specific link, regardless of what network segment or destination it belongs to.
+- **Network Connection**: Passive listening requires connection to the target network segment, especially in switched environments with VLANs.
+- **VLAN-Specific Capture**: To capture traffic from a VLAN, the capture device must be on the same network.
+- **Traffic Access**: Tools like network taps, span ports, and port mirroring enable capturing traffic across specific links regardless of network segment or destination.

-#### NTA Workflow
+### NTA Workflow
 - Traffic analysis is not an exact science.
 NTA can be a very dynamic process and is not a direct loop.
-It is greatly influenced by what we are looking for (network errors vs. malicious actions) and where we have visibility into our network.
-Performing traffic analysis can distill down to a few basic tenants.
+- It is greatly influenced by what we are looking for (network errors vs. malicious actions) and where we have visibility into our network.

-#### NTA Workflow
+- Performing traffic analysis can distill down to a few basic tenants.

 ![image](https://academy.hackthebox.com/storage/modules/81/workflow.png)

-#### 1\.
+- #### 1\.
 Ingest Traffic
 	- Once we have decided on our placement, begin capturing traffic.
 Utilize capture filters if we already have an idea of what we are looking for.

-#### 2\.
+- #### 2\.
 Reduce Noise by Filtering
 	- Capturing traffic of a link, especially one in a production environment, can be extremely noisy.
 Once we complete the initial capture, an attempt to filter out unnecessary traffic from our view can make analysis easier.
 (Broadcast and Multicast traffic, for example.)

-#### 3\.
+- #### 3\.
 Analyze and Explore
 	- Now is the time to start carving out data pertinent to the issue we are chasing down.
 Look at specific hosts, protocols, even things as specific as flags set in the TCP header.
 The following questions will help us:
 		1. Is the traffic encrypted or plain text?
 Should it be?
 		2. Can we see users attempting to access resources to which they should not have access?
 		3. Are different hosts talking to each other that typically do not?
-#### 4\.
+- #### 4\.
 Detect and Alert
 	1. Are we seeing any errors?
 Is a device not responding that should be?
 	2. Use our analysis to decide if what we see is benign or potentially malicious.
 	3. Other tools like IDS and IPS can come in handy at this point.
 They can run heuristics and signatures against the traffic to determine if anything within is potentially malicious.

-#### 5\.
+- #### 5\.
 Fix and Monitor
 	- Fix and monitor is not a part of the loop but should be included in any workflow we perform.
 If we make a change or fix an issue, we should continue to monitor the source for a time to determine if the issue has been resolved.